ASAB-001/ai_media_scheduler/README.md

 In real life, this runs daily at your chosen time.
 But here, I’ve set it to run every minute for demonstration.
 )

-Daily scheduler with reminders (simulated in Colab.
-I used colab because my system is to slow to run the program on local drive)
+- Daily scheduler with reminders simulated in Colab.

+(I used colab because my system is too slow to run the program on local drive)

-Dashboard with usage visualizations
+- Dashboard with usage visualizations

-Daily streak tracking
+- Daily streak tracking

-Media-type recommendation based on usage
+- Media-type recommendation based on usage

-AI-generated tags from summarized content
+ - AI-generated tags from summarized content

-CSV export of activity log
+- CSV export of activity log